mbloms/academy-git-101-backwards/excercises/undoing.md

      else:
 ```

-As you can see, you have created a commit that is the inverse of your original commit.
-This is actually not an uncommon practice.
+As you can see, you have created a commit that undoes the original changes.
+This is actually a common practice and the fact that there will be a revert commit in the history is not a problem.
 Undoing a change that has been pushed SHOULD be recorded in history.

 ## Drop a commit (reset)